Congratulations to our 2021 scholarship recipient, Grace! To learn more about Grace and our previous winners, please visit our winners’ page!

-For over 20 years, Hancock Injury Attorneys has been dedicated to protecting our community and making it a safer place to live by holding large insurance corporations accountable on behalf of our clients, many of whom have suffered serious injuries due to the negligence of others.
-These include traumatic brain injuries, and permanent injuries to their spinal cord, shoulders or knees.
+For over 20 years, Hancock Injury Attorneys has been dedicated to protecting our community and making it a safer place to live.
+We do this by holding large insurance corporations accountable on behalf of our clients, many of whom have suffered serious injuries due to the negligence of others.
+These include traumatic brain injuries and permanent injuries to spinal cords, shoulders, or knees.

-In an effort to extend the idea of making communities safer, Hancock Injury Attorneys is encouraging students who want to strive to improve themselves by going to college and educating themselves to figure out how they will make their communities, and beyond a better place.
+In an effort to extend the idea of making safer communities, Hancock Injury Attorneys strives to encourage students to improve themselves by going to college and furthering their education.
+With better educational opportunities, these student changemakers will in turn make their communities a better place.

 We know that to get to the point where you can make a positive impact, it takes a huge amount of hard work.
-Both attorneys Mike and Claire Hancock worked in part-time jobs throughout high school, college and law school to help pay for their education.
-Their work-ethic helped them get to the place they are today, successfully fighting for justice for their clients.
-In support of these students who have worked hard not only in school but also in a part-time job, Hancock Injury Attorneys is awarding a $1,000 scholarship annually.
+Both attorneys Mike and Claire Hancock worked part-time jobs throughout high school, college and law school to help pay for their education.
+Their work ethic helped them get to the place they are today, successfully fighting for justice for their clients.
+In support of these students who have worked hard not only in school but also in a part-time job, Hancock Injury Attorneys is awarding a $1,000 scholarship opportunity.

 - Seeking either an undergraduate degree or advanced degree at an accredited institution of higher education within the United States.

 - Worked at a part-time job at some point during high school and/or college or anticipated need to work during undergraduate or graduate education.

 - Be accepted to an institution of higher learning.